LucasBarbosaRocha/lucasbarbosarocha.github.io/_posts/2024-02-15-The-De-Bruijn-Mapping-Problem-with-Changes-in-the-Graph.md

 ---
-name: The De Bruijn Mapping Problem with Changes in the Graph
+name: The De Bruijn Graph Sequence Mapping Problem with Changes in the Graph
 tags: [BioRxiv, Bionfirmatics, Doctorate degree]
 style: border
 color: dark
 description: This project is about my second publication of my doctorate degree.
 ---

-# The De Bruijn Mapping Problem with Changes in the Graph
+# The De Bruijn Graph Sequence  Mapping Problem with Changes in the Graph

 In computational biology, mapping a sequence s onto a sequence graph G is a significant challenge.
 One possible approach to addressing this problem is to identify a walk p in G that spells a sequence which is most similar to s.
 This problem is known as the Graph Sequence Mapping Problem (GSMP).
 In this paper, we study an alternative problem